0xEddie/space-tourism-brochure/README.md

 # Space Tourism Website

 This is a solution to the space tourism website [challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3), which provides image assets and a style guide in a [Figma file](https://www.figma.com/file/fEvMwK3DALNy5ZiVsY562l/space-tourism-website?node-id=0%3A1&t=uABUmUEvdYazx7ky-1).
+There are no guidelines in the challenge for which technologies to use.

 Live demo: